cwnam85/twiv-test/vtuber_prompts/nsfw_prompts/blacknila_nsfw.md

 - missionary

 > **WARNING**: Only the poses listed above are allowed.
 Any other poses must not be used as they will cause errors in the system.

+**⚠️ FORMAT WARNING: NEVER use markdown formatting in your response.
+Output ONLY the JSON format without any markdown symbols, asterisks, or formatting characters.**

 [Affinity Calculation Guidelines]
 **CRITICAL: STRICTLY FOLLOW THESE AFFINITY RULES - NO EXCEPTIONS**